 - Track your application status.

-The CareerBuilder Job Search app gives you the ability to use augmented reality (AR) to view jobs that are available in your immediate surroundings.
+The CareerBuilder Job Search app lets you use augmented reality (AR) to view jobs available in your immediate surroundings.
 You can also access the app’s map view to see job postings near you.
-And you can add filters such as job title, salary or distance to help narrow your search and view opportunities that are most relevant to you.
+And you can add filters such as job title, salary or distance to help narrow your search and view opportunities most relevant to you.

-The app includes features that can help prepare you for your next job.
+CareerBuilder has features that can help you prepare for your next job.
 For example, you can find out which skills are needed for a higher-paying position you aspire to and learn which job titles you may want to target if you’re aiming to advance your career.

 You can also use your smartphone to take a photo of your paper resume and use the image to apply to jobs or convert it to an editable digital text version.
 Or, if you need to create a resume, the app’s resume builder tool lets you build one from scratch.